 - Click the > arrows for Connections and Agents to view more specific details about the configured adapters and configured agents (execution and connectivity).

-On the Oracle Integration dashboard, you can see how your running integrations are processing messages, such as how many messages have been received and processed, how many successful messages and errors have occurred, and the overall success rate.
-Only activated integrations are listed on this page.
+The Monitor Integrations page enables you to view the message processing status of your running integrations, such as how many messages have been received and processed, how many successful messages and errors have occurred, and how many messages have been aborted.
+Only activated integrations are listed on this page by default.
+Using the appropriate filter, you can also view data for inactive integrations.

 - In the navigation pane, click Home >